Skip to content

 Heatmap Image Export

-Capture the heatmap as a PNG image:
+Capture the heatmap as a PNG image with configurable dimensions:

 1. Open a completed DEG analysis result

-2. In the Heatmap Controls section, click Export Image
+2. Click the Export Image button

 The exported image includes: